rozankc/insurance-claim-management-system/README.md

 - Supported claim processing from FNOL to settlement
 - Enabled SQL-based reporting and operational analysis

+## My Contribution
+- Designed the Entity-Relationship Diagram (ERD) to define the database structure
+- Assisted in data collection and preparation using structured datasets
+- Contributed to SQL-based analysis by writing and modifying queries to extract insights

 ## Analysis Performed
 SQL queries were used to analyze:
 - Total claims by policy